 Negging is a form of emotional manipulation where someone gives you a backhanded compliment or subtle insult to lower your self-esteem and gain the upper hand.

-It’s designed to make you second-guess yourself and seek their approval.
+It’s designed to make you second-guess yourself and chase their approval.
 In other words, it’s manipulation dressed up as flirtation.

 You’re not crazy for feeling weird after a comment like that.
 That discomfort is your intuition trying to protect you.